richipal09/devrel-labs/mask_detection_labeling/roboflow/roboflow.md

 ## Overview

 We are going to use **RoboFlow** as our data platform for this workshop.
-The good thing about RoboFlow is that it eases the process of labeling and extracting data - in some ways, it works as a data store of hundreds, even thousands of projects like mine, with thousands of imagesa each; and all of these projects are **public** (meaning, we can use someone else's data to help us solve the problem).
+The good thing about RoboFlow is that it eases the process of labeling and extracting data - in some ways, it works as a data store of hundreds, even thousands of projects like mine, with thousands of images each; and all of these projects are **public** (meaning, we can use someone else's data to help us solve the problem).

 Oh, and RoboFlow is free to use for public projects - I've never had issues with lacking storage space for a project.
 Shoutout to the RoboFlow team for their continued support.